 We call it the Greatest Show (& Tell) on Earth - a family-friendly showcase of invention, creativity, and resourcefulness.

 Glimpse the future and get inspired!

-Greater Lafayette Mini Maker Faire features hands-on making, building & hacking, crafting, garage technology, arts and creativity for sale, and robots on March 2nd, 2019.
+Greater Lafayette Mini Maker Faire features hands-on making, building & hacking, crafting, garage technology, arts and creativity for sale, and robots.
 The Greater Lafayette Mini Maker Faire is hosted by Imagination Station in collaboration with Make Media.

 Our first event in October 2017 brought more than 500 attendees and 50 makers.
 Featured exhibits included banana tattoos, 3D printing and cosplay, wire art, and ball-launching robots!
 Visit our 2019 Call for Makers form to learn how you can participate too!

 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker movement.
 It’s a place where people show what they are making, and share what they are learning.
 Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
 The aim of Maker Faire is to entertain, inform, connect and grow this community.

 The original Maker Faire event was held in San Mateo, CA and in 2012 celebrated its seventh annual show with some 800 makers and 110,000 people in attendance.
 World Maker Faire New York, the other flagship event, has grown in three years to 500+ makers and 55,000 attendees.
 Detroit, Kansas City, Newcastle (UK), and Tokyo are the home of “featured” Maker Faires (200+ makers), and community-driven, independently organized Mini Maker Faires are now being produced around the United States and the world.